Scottish Cat Breeds Explained

 Scottish cat breeds are popular.
 If it is not the beautiful orange kittens, you’d surely see the cute white pictures of this group of breeds.

 They are popular and are everywhere.
 However, you can’t decide just by looking at the pictures.
-So, here are some details about the best cat breeds in Scotland to help you decide.

-Scottish Domestic Cats
+Domestic Scottish Cats

 Isn’t it obvious that you should choose a domestic cat for a pet?
 Yes!
-But, here is why you should choose a Scottish domestic breed.
+But here is why you should choose a Scottish domestic breed.

 There is a blurry line between the Scottish domestic cats and the Scottish wild cats.
 This is because there are many hybrids, and the defining features can be confusing.

 However, Scottish domestic cats or Felis catus only exist as Scottish Folds or Scottish straights.
-Some are born with long hair and some with short hair.
+Some are born with long hair, and some with short hair.

-Scottish Fold Cats
+Scottish Fold

 These are the Scottish cat breeds that descended from Susie.
 She was a white cat who lived in a barn in the Tayside region of Scotland in the 1960s.
 Susie had a single fold in her ears.
 When Susie was bred with a male dog, Tom, Snook was born.